 • Physically unable to hold a book or turn pages

 • Reading disabled due to an organic dysfunction

 Patrons can expect to borrow the same types of books as they might find in print at a medium to large public library.
 We provide the special Talking Book player on which to play our recorded materials, or patrons can use a number of third-party players for downloading books.
-A free app for the iPad, iPhone, and iPod touch is available, and an Android app is coming soon.
+A free app for the iPad, iPhone, and iPod touch is available, as well as an app for Android products.